 The Cullinan Diamond Mine, source of the world's largest diamond now in the Crown Jewels

-Rhinos in Pilanesberg National Park, an ancient volcanic crater.
+Rhinos in Pilanesberg National Park, the roots ofan ancient volcanic crater.

-Day 6 - Royal Natal National Park part of the Drakensburg World Heritage Site
+The amphitheater in the Royal Natal National Park, part of uKhahlamba-Drakensberg World Heritage Site.